mvrozanti/RAT-via-Telegram/README.md

 msg_box - display message box with text pc_info - PC information
-play - plays a youtube video on target pwd - show current directory run_file - run a file on target self_destruct - destroy all traces from target
+play - plays a youtube video on target proxy - opens a proxy server on target pwd - show current directory run_file - run a file on target self_destruct - destroy all traces from target